robtaussig/AutoCorrectTrie/README.md

         So for an input of 'I am mofe comfortable on the weekend.' it would identify 'mofe' as an invalid word, with possible alternatives being 'mode', 'more', 'move', 'mote', 'mome', 'moue', 'moke', 'mole', and 'mope'.
 Referring to the Markov chain, specifically for the word 'am' (the word that precedes 'mofe' in the input text), it would give 'more' the nod because it has followed the word 'am' once in the sample text (my tumblr account), whereas none of the other words have been used specifically after 'am.'
 (I was initially confused why 'appointment' would ever follow 'am' but it came from the following sentence: 'I have a 7 am appointment', which reveals a flaw in using Markov chains for this purpose).

+    3) The 'commonality' of each word, based on its position in a sorted list of English words (by frequency), which is used to construct the Trie originally (whenever a word is created, it is assigned a property noting its rank).

+  For now, I am not as concerned with the exact weight of each heuristic as I am with the functionality of the program.
+Words are sorted by their 'proximity', 'probability', and 'commonality' and assigned an overall score based on their position in each sorted list.
+Commonality is weighted 3 times based on early experimentation, as it seems to be the most predictive heuristic.

 ## Features:
 - Implements a Trie datastructure to map every word in a given text file as valid.
 From a dictionary of 172,824 words, 387,888 nodes are created, each containing 5 properties:
     1) next - points to all nodes containing valid letter continuations).